 Consumers select vegetables at a supermarket in Handan, North China's Hebei Province, on June 10, 2020.
 (Photo: Xinhua)

-The average wholesale price of 28 key types of vegetables tracked by the government was up 0.5 percent from Friday, while six different types of fruits saw average price down by 0.5 percent.
+The average wholesale price of 28 key types of vegetables and six different types of fruits tracked by the government both fell 0.7 percent from Thursday.

 The wholesale price index is compiled from data collected from around 200 agricultural wholesale markets and is updated daily based on the weighted average of price indices for goods including vegetables, fruit, aquatic products, livestock products, cereals, and edible vegetable oil.